 Extending my hand I volunteered my first name, him returning the gesture.
 As our hands met, his fingernails, dark and sharpened to a fine point, contrasted the pink nail beds and neatly trimmed edges of mine.

-His eyes were surprisingly bright as they projected from the depths of shade of his hooded sweatshirt.
+His eyes were surprisingly bright as they projected from the depths of the shade of his hooded sweatshirt.
 He sheepishly smiled as he spoke with the others sharing the sidewalk.

 This moment is critical – you want to make a human connection, but not intrude on the other’s privacy.
 And to be someone without a home, privacy is one of the few items they own and control.